-The Kasàlà centre, the social component of the association, was created in 2005 in Kinshasa from the need to move from poetry to action or from project to site, in order to contribute to the development of the DRC.
+The Kasàlà centre, the social component of the association, was created in 2005 in Kinshasa responding to the need to move from poetry to action or from project to worksite, in order to contribute to the development of the DRC.
 Activities include literacy, computer use, English, French and philosophy courses, a small cinema with a capacity of 50 people, theatre, conferences, a dispensary and a solar-powered cybercafé.

-In 2010, Jean Kabuta opens a Kasàlà centre in Mbujimayi in the DRC with the main aim of helping young people to develop their self-esteem, to stand up for themselves and to take responsibility for themselves.
+In 2010, Jean Kabuta opened a Kasàlà centre in Mbujimayi in the DRC with the main aim of helping young people to develop their self-esteem, to stand up and take responsibility for themselves.
 A similar centre was opened a little later in Uvira.

 2010 is also the year he retires.
 In 2012, he participated in a summer school in Rimouski.
 The reception was so enthusiastic that in 2013, he decided to emigrate to Quebec.
 Since then, he has been spreading kasàlà in the Quebec education system as well as in various other settings.
-He receives considerable support from the psychosociology department at UQAR, where students and professors alike practice kasàlà
+He receives considerable support from the psychosociology department at UQAR (University of Québec in Rimouski), where students and professors alike practice kasàlà

 Outside of UQAR, workshops are held throughout Quebec.
 In the Quebec community, new ways of celebrating life’s transitions – births, weddings, anniversaries, bereavements, etc. – are gaining ground.